Facebook is still the go-to Social Media platform. When starting to promote your business, service or product.

 This metric shows if people have visited your page and if they have performed an action.

-An action could be clicked the ‘visit website’ button on the top of your page.
+An action could be clicking the ‘visit website’ button on the top of your page.
 It could be some watching a video.
-Or clicking on a product on your shop section.
+Or clicking on a product in your shop section.

-Again, if this number is rising on a constant basis you know that your content and page is structured well.
+Again, if this number is rising on a constant basis you know that your content and page is doing well.
 If not then you may need to review your page.

-This is very similar to page engagement, showing if people have interacted one way or another with your posts.
+Like page engagement, this metric shows you if people have interacted with your posts.

-Again, using these to stats together is a great way to review if your strategy and marketing plan is working.
+Using these two stats together is a great way to review if your strategy and marketing plan is working.

 “Elementary” Or Simplified View Of Your Facebook Page Insights

-With our dashboard you can view your top 5 metrics on a single widget.
-Creating as many widgets as you need for the Facebook pages as you would like to review.
+Create as many widgets as you need for the Facebook page metrics you would like to review.

-Below is a screenshot of the last 7 days stats for. https://www.footballsocial.club/
+Below is a screenshot of the last 30 days’ stats for Elementary Analytics.

-There is also an indicator highlighting if a specific metric has increased or decreased compared to the previous seven days.
+We also indicate if a specific metric has increased or decreased compared to the previous thirty days.

-So you can easily see how your Facebook page is growing in the early days of your website.
+So you can see how your Facebook page is growing in the early days of your website.
+Even long-term.